 Do You Have a Case?

 If you were in an accident that caused internal organ damage, one or more parties may be legally responsible for your losses.
-In Georgia, the civil justice system allows injured victims to seek financial compensation from the insurance companies of those who caused their accidents.
+In Georgia, the civil justice system allows injured victims in Augusta to seek financial compensation from the insurance companies of those who caused their accidents.
 Your lawyer, however, must prove three things before you can recover a monetary award:

 The at-fault party (defendant) owed you a duty of care.
 This is a legal obligation to treat you with a reasonable level of care.

 The defendant breached his or her duty of care.
 The defendant must be guilty of a careless act or omission that violated the duty of care owed to you.